 April 18, 25, May 2, 9 & 16 (5 sessions)

 Fee: $125 members/ $150 non-members

 Weekly class will be held in the auditorium of the Lyman Allyn Art Museum, 625 Williams Street, New London.
-Advanced reservations are required for the series: please contact the Education Department at 860-443-2545 x2110 or firstname.lastname@example.org.
+Advanced reservations required for the series.
+Please contact the Education Department at 860-443-2545 x2110 or email us.

 Bob Potter is a graduate of Syracuse University’s School of Visual and Performing Arts.
-He spent his early career as an art director and creative director for leading media companies including Scholastic Magazines, Time Warner, and National Geographic.
-Over the past decade, he helped create an innovative art therapy program for Save The Children, was a corporate development officer for the National Gallery of Art in Washington, DC, and headed all marketing and communications for the Mystic Seaport Museum.
-Most re-cently, he launched a professional development program for art students at the Lyme Academy College of Fine Arts and is a docent at the Yale Center For British Art.
+He spent his early career as a creative director at major media companies including Scholastic Magazines, Time Warner, National Geographic and in corporate development at the National Gallery of Art.
+He has managed an art therapy program for Save The Children, marketing for Mystic Seaport, professional development for students at the Lyme Academy College of Fine Arts, and is a docent at the Yale Center For British Art.
 He and his wife Jeanne, who is an artist, live in Old Lyme, Connecticut.